 Dakota began working with Hardman Johnston in 2019, marketing their concentrated international growth strategy, leading up to Hardman Johnston also taking over the sub-advisor role of the Hardman Johnston International Growth Fund on January 1, 2020.

 You can visit Hardman Johnston's website for more information, or visit Hamlin on Dakota Pages and view current and historical documents.

 We are excited to introduce Hardman Johnston and their concentrated international growth strategy to a new audience of professional allocators in a joint effort to expand their primarily institutional client base.

 Hardman Johnston is a concentrated international equity boutique manager founded in 1985 and located in Stamford, CT.
 The firm is 100% employee-owned.
-As of October 27, 2022, Hardman Johnston managed over $6 billion in assets.
+As of March 31, 2023, Hardman Johnston manages over $7 billion in assets.
 Their flagship strategy is the International Growth strategy which has been continuously managed by Cassandra Hardman (CIO International & Global Strategies, CEO) since 1997.

 This strategy is available via a separately managed account, commingled vehicle or mutual fund.
 Cassandra is supported by two Portfolio Managers who are both shareholders of the firm, and four Research Analysts.

 Philosophically, the investment process is driven by the belief that over the long-term market performance is driven by fundamentals (specifically earnings growth), but that in the short-term markets can be driven by emotion, presenting attractive entry points for fundamentally sound companies.

 The Hardman Johnston International Growth strategy is a concentrated portfolio built from the bottom-up and is based on deep, fundamental research.
 The team operates as growth investors when researching companies, but value investors when buying them.